DamilolaAbiona/Objects/README.md

 - GOVT - 85
 - LIT - 82
 - CRK - 94

-  a.
-Using the factory method, implement a createPerson() factory function that takes name, age and location as arguments.
+* Using the factory method, implement a createPerson() factory function that takes name, age and location as arguments.
 Afterwards, create an object representing Musa from the factory function.
-  b.
-Also, implement a factory function createJambScores() that takes eng, govt, lit, crk as arguments.
+* Also, implement a factory function createJambScores() that takes eng, govt, lit, crk as arguments.
 Then create an object representing Musa’s JAMB scores.
 Add the object as a property to Musa object you created above in (a) above